-- Your time line of care
+- Your timeline of care

-Getting the most out of treatment
+Getting the most out of your first visit

 For the best treatment results, keep a few things in mind:

-- Please show up on time
+- Please show up on time.

-- Wear loose, comfortable clothes
+- Wear loose, comfortable clothes.

-- Be sure to discuss any questions or concerns with your acupuncturist
+- Be sure to discuss any questions or concerns with your acupuncturist.

-- Refrain from overexertion, drugs or alcohol for at least six hours after treatment
+- Refrain from overexertion, drugs or alcohol for at least six hours after treatment.

-- Follow your treatment plan between visits
+- Follow your treatment plan between visits.

-How treatment works
+How your first visit works